By Mladen Terzic

 Shopify Plus and BigCommerce Enterprise take different approaches to pricing.
 Shopify Plus starts at $2,000 per month and uses a variable pricing model that adjusts based on your sales volume.
 It's a good fit for businesses generating between $1 million and $500 million annually.

 BigCommerce Enterprise, on the other hand, offers customized pricing.
 While they don’t publicly list their rates, costs typically fall between $400 and $20,000 per month.
+These subscription platforms reveal clear operational differences once you compare them side by side.

 | Platform | Starting Price | Pricing Model |